 Intensive study of particular topics in the English literature of one or more regions, such as South Asia, Africa or the Caribbean.

 4302W.
-Advanced Study: Literature of Australia, Canada, Ireland, and New Zealand
+Advanced Study: Literature of Ireland

 Three credits.
 Prerequisite: ENGL 1010 or 1011 or 2011 and at least 12 credits of 2000-level or above English courses or consent of instructor; open to juniors or higher.
 May be repeated for credit with a change of topic.

-Intensive study of particular topics in the literature of these Commonwealth countries.
+Intensive study of particular topics in the literature of Ireland.4401W.

-4401W.
 Advanced Study: Poetry

 Three credits.
 Prerequisite: ENGL 1010 or 1011 or 2011 and at least 12 credits of 2000-level or above English courses or consent of instructor; open to juniors or higher.
 May be repeated for credit with a change of topic.